Federated Matrix Factorization: Algorithm Design and Application to Data Clustering: Introduction

-As an emerging distributed learning paradigm, federated learning (FL) has been introduced by Google \cite{FL_Beyond_2015} recently to enable collaborative model learning among massive clients (e.g., mobile devices or institutions) under the orchestration of a central server without the need of knowing the clients' raw private data.
-Compared with the traditional distributed setting, FL faces new challenges in addition to protecting user privacy and handling non-convex learning objectives, including massively distributed clients, unbalanced and non-i.i.d. data distribution, and limited network connection \cite{FL_Beyond_2015,FL_Ondevice_2016}.
-To train a model under the challenging FL setting, several distributed learning algorithms have been proposed \cite{CE_DDNN_2017,FedProx_2018,EDDL_DModelAvg_2018,FedACL_2019,Parallel_RSGD_2019,FedAvg_noniid_2019}, mostly based on the classical stochastic gradient descent (SGD) method.
-In particular, \cite{CE_DDNN_2017} proposed a model averaging algorithm, called federated averaging (\texttt{FedAvg}), where the server coordinates the training by iteratively averaging the local models learned by the clients via SGD.
-A salient feature of \texttt{FedAvg} over the classical gradient sharing approach is that allowing the clients to perform multiple epochs of local SGD before model averaging can effectively reduce the required number of communication rounds for achieving a desired learning accuracy \cite{CE_DDNN_2017,Parallel_RSGD_2019,FedAvg_noniid_2019}.
-We notice that, while many successful efforts have been made for supervised FL, little work has been done for the unsupervised clustering task.
+To train a model under the challenging FL setting, serveral FL algorithms have been proposed \cite{CE_DDNN_2017,FedProx_2018,EDDL_DModelAvg_2018,Parallel_RSGD_2019,FedAvg_noniid_2019}, mostly based on the classical stochastic gradient descent (SGD) method.
+In particular, \cite{CE_DDNN_2017} proposed a \emph{model averaging} algorithm, called {FedAvg}, where the server coordinates the training by iteratively averaging the local models learned by the clients via SGD.
+A salient feature of {FedAvg} over the classical \emph{gradient sharing} approach is \emph{local SGD}, where the clients are allowed to perform multiple epochs of SGD locally before sending the local model to the server for averaging.
+Local SGD has been proven an effective strategy to reduce the required number of communication rounds for producing a good model \cite{CE_DDNN_2017,Parallel_RSGD_2019,FedAvg_noniid_2019}.
+The second feature of FedAvg is \emph{partial client participation} (PCP), where only a small number of clients are sampled and communicate with the server in each communication round.
+Partial participation can greatly alleviate the network congestion problem especially when the number of clients is large and communication bandwidth is limited.
+It also models that a client might become offline randomly due to poor link quality.
+We notice that, while many successful efforts have been made for supervised FL tasks, few works have been done for the MF model \eqref{eqn: general prob} and its applications.

-In this paper, we are interested in studying the clustering problem under the FL setting.
-Since many of the clustering methods, such as the K-means \cite{KM_1982} and its enhanced counterparts \cite{Kmeans_NMF_2015,Shuai_SNCPJ_2019}, can be formulated as a matrix factorization (MF) model, we study the \emph{federated clustering (FedC)} problem through a distributed MF model (see Eqn. \eqref{eqn: distributed prob}).
-Note that the existing FL algorithms are not always applicable since the MF model involves two blocks of variables.